 Bioprinting refers to printing several layers of cells to replicate an organ.
 By using adult stem cells, organs can be printed, and some functions restored.
 We are still quite far from being able to 3D a functional heart, but more simple organs such as kidneys may soon reduce the list of 90,000 people waiting for a kidney transplant as of September 2020.
 This is the hope of the ongoing collaboration between CollPlant Biotechnologies and United Therapeutics.

 From a technology initially developed to transfer money securely and privately, blockchain is now seen as a way to secure patient data using Electronic Health Record (EHR).
 Medical insurance claims can also be managed in more efficient ways when using smart contracts associated with them.

 The potential of using blockchain technology in the healthcare industry has enormous potential.
-But here again, keeping the system and the data secured is a challenge that will need to be resolved for physicians and patients to accept these major changes in the ways information is handled.
+But here again, keeping the system and the data secured is a challenge that will need to be resolved for physicians and patients to accept these significant changes in the ways information is handled.

 9. Medical Chatbot

 Artificial Intelligence powers medical Chatbots.
 Most of them are getting wiser by the minute.
 Even though they certainly can not replace a doctor, they have the potential to act as diligent first-line triage assistants.
 To improve the patient experience, they are always available and can provide valuable information before a face-to-face or telemedicine consultation.